mjcraighead/make-py/README.md

 For example, `while` and `lambda` are forbidden to ensure all programs terminate, and `async` is disallowed as unnecessary in this domain.

-Today, these restrictions are light - you can use nearly all normal Python, including imports - but over time, the checks will tighten to define a well-specified, Starlark-like subset.
+Today, these restrictions are light - you can use nearly all normal Python, with limited imports (`os`, `platform` only) - but over time, the checks will tighten to define a well-specified, Starlark-like subset.

 The goal is to keep Python's flexibility and readability while gaining the predictability and analyzability of a structured build DSL.
 In practice, you write ordinary Python, and make.py keeps your build definitions clean,